gbivens9966/prework-study-guide/README.md

 ## Description A study guide to introduce coding

 - to help prepare for coding bootcamp
-- it provides a refernce for new bootcamp students.
+- it provides a reference for new bootcamp students.
 -  i learned how to create a remote repository and link it to my local computer. how  to create different files IE html,javascript,readme,css learned several git commands Ie git checkout, git status, git pull/push cd, and many more.